Sonus (Latin: sound, image, tone) is an agency, focused on early music and historical performance practice.

-Thus, we can respond precisely and individually to the wishes and ideas of our clients - both musicians and concert organisers because we are able to assess a musician's abilities; we know the excellences (as well as the failings) of our artists.
+In this way, we are also able to respond to the wishes and ideas of our customers - both the concert organizer and the musicians we represent - in a very individual way, because we can judge what a musician can do; we know the strengths (as well as the weaknesses, if any ...) of our artists.

 What makes a musician a musician is, of course, not only his purely musical-technical abilities, but also his personality, his appearance, his human authenticity or simply: his charisma.
 These aspects also play a role in the selection of our artists - although musical quality always remains the decisive argument.

 Therefore, you will find among most of the biographies on our pages also the section: SONUS about ..., where we describe why we have included this special artist, this special ensemble in our portfolio.

 span style="font-variant: small-caps">Sonus works with green electricity and proWindgas from Greenpeace Energy, a bit of wood and self-procured solar energy.

 Sonus: our history